Multilingualism

 Description

-The description may not exceed 200 characters.
-In the ""Description"" tag you will enter information about the company, product, people, or page contents.
+The description must not exceed 200 characters.
+Enter information here about your company, product, people, or page content.

 -